ssttevee/recooler/README.md

 Regular hono middleware may be exported from a middleware module to take effect for the particular route.
 The behavior is the same as calling `app.use("/route", middleware)` on a hono instance.
 The only special sauce from Recooler is the folder directory structure and ordering by file name.

+Middleware files placed directly in a group directory (i.e. a parenthesized directory name) will only apply to the routes in the group.
+This is unlike regular middleware which will handle all requests matching the prefix regardless of whether there is a route handler.

 ### Form Actions

 Any `hx-{method}` attributes with function values will be converted to a form action.
 This works for all components within the configured source directory (which is `src` by default), including layouts and the root component.
 The function may optionally be async and return a JSX element or a hono response.